-Pharmacology, classifications, use and precautions in the administration of contrast media in radiography.
-Factors controlling and affecting recorded definition and distortion.
-Basics of quality control and evaluation of radiographic equipment and documentation of results.
-Synthesis and application of film quality factors to exposure problems.
+This course presents the image quality factors of spatial resolution and distortion.
+Patient anatomical and pathological factors affecting image production.
+Pharmacology, classifications, use and precautions in the administration of radiographic contrast media.
+Quality assurance of radiographic equipment and evaluation of results.
+Synthesis and application of image quality factors to exposure problems.